stuaxo/batch-flow/doc/README.txt

 Bookmark        Directory
 devstuff        C:\dev\my stuff
 work		C:\dev\work

+This is used to have directories bound to Fkeys in TCC/LE or 4nt.

+When pressing Alt-F12 only the bookmarks attached to Fkeys are shown, to see all the saved bookmarks dirload /l can be used as normal.

 Show a single bookmark with no title (useful for scripting) [c:\] dirload /s devstuff